School PE Funding Impact and Evidence

 - P.E. and Sport Action Plan 2016/2017

 In 2013 the Government announced funding of £450m for Primary school PE.
-The funding would be split over the 2013/14, 2014/15 and 2015/16 academic years.
-Each school receives a set amount depending on the number of pupils on roll.
-Our school will receive £8000 a year plus £5 per pupil.
+The funding was split over the 2013/14, 2014/15 and 2015/16 academic years.
+Each school received a set amount depending on the number of pupils on roll.
+Our school received £8000 a year plus £5 per pupil.

 “Schools must spend the funding to improve the quality of the PE and sport activities they offer their pupils, but they are free to choose the best way of using the money” - Ofsted.

 Our School Priorities

 We aim to improve the quality and depth of curriculum PE Teaching.
 To achieve this we have employed a specialist PE teacher who will work alongside class teachers to raise standards of teaching in a range of sporting areas.
 This will include curriculum support and team teaching opportunities.

 We have, and will continue to, increase the number and range of opportunities for our non-active and active population.
 54% of our Key Stage 2 children attended one or more club every week for the whole academic year in 2016 -2017.

 The number of children participating in competitions, fixtures and tournaments has significantly increased.
 We have had many successes in a range of sports and with different year groups and we are working hard and preparing for the next round of competitions.
 This year, (2017 -2018), OLOP is looking to enter a higher number of teams into competitions so that even more children have the opportunity to compete.

 Increased quality , quantity and range of PE and Sport resources will allow staff to deliver high quality curriculum PE and out of school activities.